 David Carlile from Roche spoke to workingwise.co.uk about how work culture assumes more importance as you get older.

-Work is about more than just earning a good salary or climbing the career ladder.
+In this article, David Carlile outlines why work culture matters, it is clear that work is about more than just earning a good salary or climbing the career ladder.
 The environment you work in, how you feel about your employer and whether you are prepared to go the extra mile for them in crises such as the current one are often more important, perhaps even more so for older workers who understand the impact of empathy, flexibility and care during some of the kind of experiences most of us go through in life.

 David Carlile knows this only too well.
 He has just returned to the pharmaceutical company Roche after four years away and is very clear that it is Roche’s culture that drew him back.

 David first joined Roche in 2005 when he was in his mid-30s and worked there until 2015.
-Initially he was a clinical pharmacologist, working on diabetes research and running clinical trials to see whether the drugs the company was developing were suitable for patients.
+Initially, he was a clinical pharmacologist, working on diabetes research and running clinical trials to see whether the drugs the company was developing were suitable for patients.
 It was his first step outside a junior role and he loved it.

-He was then promoted to the post of senior pharmacologist and moved into oncology, managing development programmes for cancer drugs such as Avastin.
+He was then promoted to the post of senior pharmacologist and moved into oncology, managing development programs for cancer drugs such as Avastin.
 From there he moved back into a scientific leadership role, taking on more of a mentoring and strategic role.
 “We were doing a lot of work on immunotherapies.
-It was still a very hands on scientific role, but thinking in a more strategic way, working on a lot of different drugs and projects,” he says.
+It was still a very hands-on scientific role, but thinking in a more strategic way, working on a lot of different drugs and projects,” he says.
 He stayed in that role until 2015.

 David says it was a hard decision to leave Roche.
 For family reasons, he had been unable to take an international role which would have required a lot of time at the company’s Basle headquarters, but when his children were finishing school the possibility to move to another similar senior advisory role at another global biotech company which had its headquarters nearer came up.